Wandalen/wTools/module/core/former_meta/plan.md

 ### Notes & Insights
 *   This plan supersedes the one in `module/core/former/plan.md` for the execution of this task.
 *   The successful completion of Increment 2 depends on the eventual implementation of the changes proposed in Increment 1's `task.md`.
+For the purpose of this task, we will assume the changes are available and proceed with the refactoring.